Wind Power, PV Collection, Passive Solar Design, Geothermal HVAC, etc.

 Streamlining Community-Scale Wind Development

 Wind energy is the fastest growing energy source in the world with a growth rate of 30-50% over the past few years.
-Between 1998 and 2002 installed capacity in the United States grew from 1848 MW to 4685 MW, a compound growth rate of 26 percent, and by 2008 the US capacity had more than quadrupled to 20,000 MW.
+Between 1998 and 2002 installed capacity in the United States grew from 1848 MW to 4685 MW, a compound growth rate of 26 percent, and by 2010 the US capacity had grown another than ten-fold to more than 40,000 MW.
 The trend in the market is towards increased turbine capacity with 1+ MW per turbine the current standard and larger turbines already available and used in planning for new development.
 The increase in scale and advancements in technology has decreased cost per kW capacity.
 Wind power is truly becoming competitive with other electrical generation methods.

 The SES Wind Co-op Concept